 Grade: B- (81pts)

-This movie was a slow-burn, there was no doubt about that.
+This movie was a slow-burn, there is no doubt about that.
 It had a couple of well-developed characters going through a tragic divorce.
 The complexity of these two characters' feelings toward one another was the best thing going for this movie.
 Through Charlie and Nicole's story, the filmmakers took a hard look at the very passionate and complex nature of divorce.
-However, while they did a fantastic job of bringing Charlie's complexity to the screen, I thought they could have handled Nicole's side of the story better.
+However, while they did a fantastic job bringing Charlie's complexity to the screen, I thought they could have handled Nicole's side of the story better.

 Charlie's feelings toward Nicole were equal parts love and resentment, and it made Charlie a very compelling character.
 Unfortunately, it felt like the filmmakers kept most of Nicole's love toward Charlie off-screen, which meant that we saw mostly just resentment from her.
 This made the character seem like the villain, which felt like a disservice to the character and the story, as she could have been just as compelling as Charlie, if not more so.
 Nonetheless, I enjoyed this movie.
 It was certainly a slow-burn that could have been quite a bit shorter, but there was a compelling story here.
 It had well written characters in a tragic love story, and it was a story that I enjoyed watching.